Besharamcode

 With just a few lines of code, you've added a dark mode toggle that:

-• Remembers the user's preference in localStorage
+• members the user's preference in localStorage

-• Uses Tailwind v4’s new @custom-variant system
+• es Tailwind v4’s new @custom-variant system

-• Applies styles cleanly with dark: variants
+• plies styles cleanly with dark: variants

 Tailwind CSS v4 may feel different at first, but it offers greater flexibility.
 Now go ahead and make your UI shine (or dim 😄)!